suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 SUIT_Command_Sequence = [ + (SUIT_Condition/SUIT_Directive) ]
 ~~~

-Each condition and directive is composed of:
+Each condition is a command code identifier, followed by Nil.
+Each directive is composed of:

 1. A command code identifier
-2. An argument block
+2. An argument block or Nil

-Argument blocks are defined for each type of command.
+Argument blocks are defined for each type of directive.

 Many conditions and directives apply to a given component, and these generally grouped together.
 Therefore, a special command to set the current component index is provided with a matching command to set the current dependency index.
 This index is a numeric index into the component ID tables defined at the beginning of the document.
 For the purpose of setting the index, the two component ID tables are considered to be concatenated together.